geopython/pycsw/server/profiles/dif/docs/dif.rst

 Configuration
 ^^^^^^^^^^^^^

-No extra configuration is required.
+No additional configuration is required.

 Enabling DIF Support
 ^^^^^^^^^^^^^^^^^^^^^^